Tick Control

 Related Guides

 BuzzSkito is a licensed mosquito and tick control provider serving Mississauga, Toronto, Brampton, Oakville, Burlington, Hamilton, and the broader GTA.
-Our technicians are trained in integrated pest management and apply only Health Canada-registered products.
+Our technician is trained in integrated pest management and applies only Health Canada-registered products.
 For medical advice on tick bites or Lyme disease, consult a licensed healthcare provider.
 For tick identification, visit eTick.ca or Public Health Ontario.

 Protect Your Yard from Lyme Disease Ticks This Season

-Professional barrier spray reduces tick populations in your yard by up to 90%.
+Professional barrier spray targets the leaf litter, garden edges and wood borders where ticks quest.
 Serving Mississauga, Brampton, Oakville, Burlington, Hamilton, and the GTA.
 Get a free quote.

 ✓ No contracts · ✓ Free re-spray guarantee · ✓ May through September